circulosmeos/gztool/README.md

      -I INDEX: index file name will be 'INDEX'
      -l: check and list info contained in indicated index file.
          `-ll` and `-lll` increase the level of index checking detail.
+     -L #: extract data from indicated uncompressed line position of gzip file (creating or reusing an index file) to STDOUT.
+         Accepts '0', '0x', and suffixes 'kmgtpe' (^10) 'KMGTPE' (^2).
      -s #: span in uncompressed MiB between index points when creating the index.
 By default is `10`.
      -S: Supervise indicated file: create a growing index,